1

 DO NOT TRY TO OPEN IT WITH AN ADJUSTABLE WRENCH.

-Fox-branded sealhead kits are more expensive but include assembled sealheads.
-If you're unsure of your shaft size, open the damper and compare visually.
+If you are unsure of your shaft size, open the damper and compare visually.

 - Clamping Small Shafts